CodeForPhilly/pa-wildflower-selector/README.md

 mongod --version
 ```

-A commonly missed step is not creating a directory for mongo to write to (this step my not be listed in other instructions because its created during installing on Mac OS and Linux).
+A commonly missed step is not creating a directory for mongo to write to (this step my not be listed in other instructions because the directory is created during installation on Mac OS and Linux).

 ```
 mkdir -p ~/data/db